Find suggested replacement products here

 Visit our blog for more information

-Recent advances in AC welding technology have adapted constant current feedback control at the line frequency (50 or 60 Hz) which can be useful for welds longer than 5 cycles (82-100 milliseconds) by automatically adjusting the power supply parameters.
+Recent developments in AC welding include constant current feedback control at line frequency (50 or 60 Hz).
+This feature is particularly useful for welds longer than five cycles (approximately 82–100 milliseconds), as it automatically adjusts power supply parameters to maintain stable welding performance.

 Learn more about AMADA WELD TECH and our industry-leading products in our newsroom.